-The reimbursement requests for approximately \$2.7 million for Battery Carousel and approximately \$4.7 million for Pike & Allen Street Malls that were being reviewed last quarter have been paid.
+No reimbursement requests have been received or paid this quarter.
 We are awaiting additional reimbursement requests from the New York City Department of Parks and Recreation.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Public Facilities 0 28/14

 of Non-business Organizations 0 6/1

 of Linear feet of Public 0 0/0